 66. To interface LED/Buzzer with Arduino/Raspberry Pi and write a program to turn ON LED for 1 sec after every 2 seconds.
 67. Interfacing Rain Sensing Automatic Wiper System 68.
 To interface DHT11 sensor with Arduino/Raspberry Pi and write a program to print temperature and humidity readings.
 69. To interface motor using relay with Arduino/Raspberry Pi and write a program to turn ON motor when push button is pressed.
 70. To interface Bluetooth with Arduino/Raspberry Pi and write a program to send sensor data to smartphone using Bluetooth.
 71. Write a program on Arduino/Raspberry Pi to upload and retrieve temperature and humidity data to and from thingspeak cloud.
 72. Interfacing smoke sensor to give alert message to fire department.
 73. Install and understand Docker container, Node.js, Java and Hyperledger Fabric/ Ethereum and perform necessary software installation on local machine/create instance on cloud to run.
 74. Create and deploy a blockchain network using Hyperledger Fabric SDK/Ethereum for Java Set up and initialize the channel, install and instantiate chain code, and perform invoke and query on your blockchain network.
 75. Interact with a blockchain network.
 Execute transactions and requests against a blockchain network by creating an app to test the network and its rules.
-76. device to improve a supply chain by using Blockchain, IOT devices and Node-RED e-Resources:
+76. Develop an IOT asset tracking app using Blockchain.
+Use an IOT asset tracking device to improve a supply chain by using Blockchain, IOT devices and Node-RED e-Resources:

-1. GitHub repository.

-2. IBM library for IoT.
+- 1. GitHub repository. - 2.
+IBM library for IoT.

-Course Name: Research/Technical seminar
+Course Code: PGCA1961 Course Name: Research/Technical seminar